Yasukazu/my-mkdocs-site/README.md

 <details>
   <summary> a theme with useful intrinsic plugins like: search, blog, tags</summary>
-  Every plugin, even if it is intrinsic in the theme, needs to be listed up in `mkdocs.yml`.
+  Every plugin, even if it is intrinsic in the theme, needs to be listed in `mkdocs.yml`.
 </details>

 ```bash